Appearance

 Simple character-based splitting with optional overlap.
 Best for uniform content like logs or transcripts.

-import { TextChunker } from '@agentionai/agents';
+import { TextChunker } from '@agentionai/agents/core';

 const chunker = new TextChunker({